DBozhinovski/beerjs.mk/src/content/en/blog/vol10-survey.md

   name: Darko Bozhinovski
   link: https://darko.io
   email: hello@darko.io
-  about: 'Does JS for fun and profit.
-Organizer of Beer.js Skopje.'
+  about: "Does JS for fun and profit.
+Organizer of Beer.js Skopje."
 date: 2023-05-05
-category: 'blog'
+category: "blog"
-image: '/img/BeerJS Vol. 10 - Banner.png'
+image: "/img/BeerJS Vol. 10 - Banner.png"
 ---

 Vol. 10 "rocked" on several levels.
 It was the largest in terms of attendance (we're not counting officially, but it was